xoochgo/wifite2/README.md

 - Ensure clients are connected to the target network
 - Use `--deauth-count` to increase deauth attempts
 - Some networks may require longer capture times

+**WPA3 attack issues:**
+- Verify hcxdumptool v6.0.0+ and hashcat v6.0.0+ are installed
+- Check if PMF is preventing deauth attacks (wifite will notify you)
+- For transition mode networks, downgrade attacks have highest success rate
+- SAE handshake capture requires active client connections
+- Use `-vv` to see detailed WPA3 detection and strategy information

+**WPA3 cracking performance:**
+- WPA3-SAE is significantly slower to crack than WPA2
+- GPU acceleration is highly recommended (10-100x faster)
+- Ensure hashcat is using your GPU: `hashcat -I` to list devices
+- Consider starting with smaller, targeted wordlists

 ### Getting Help